MeanderingProgrammer/render-markdown.nvim/README.md

     sign = {
         -- Turn on / off sign rendering. enabled = true,
+        -- Priority to assign to sign.
+        priority = nil,
         -- Applies to background of sign text. highlight = 'RenderMarkdownSign',
     },